 How will it affect the whole cryptocurrency market?

-Clearly, these projects could offer a huge boost to the crypto market if successful, given the hundreds of millions of potential users.
+Clearly, these projects could offer a huge boost to the crypto market if successful, given the billions of potential users.
 They may also encourage users to experiment with other cryptocurrency coins too, and begin using more decentralised apps.

 In other words, it may normalise the idea of crypto and blockchain applications and drive mainstream adoption.
 In fact, it may be just the boost that crypto needs to push the whole market forward.